thibaud-c/Graz_402.424/lab_04/README.md

 - `--host`: specifies the IP address of the PostgreSQL server (e.g., the same IP address of the Docker container we used for the import of the population)
 - `--port`: specifies the port number of the PostgreSQL server (e.g., `5432`)
 - `--input-reader`: specifies the input format (e.g., `pbf` for PBF files)
-- `--slim`: uses a slim mode for importing data, which reduces memory usage.
-This will allow to run the import process on your laptop without running out of memory
 - `--bbox`: specifies the bounding box for the area to import (e.g., `xmin,ymin,xmax,xmin`).
 We don't want to import all of OSM data, it will be too heavy.
 We will only import the data for Styria.
 - `pbf_file_name`: the input file to be imported

 > [!TIP]
 > If you have some problem during the import you can add the parameter `-C 2048`.
 The `-C` option specifies the amount of memory to use for caching (in MB).
-You can adjust this value based on your machine's available memory.
+You can adjust this value based on your machine's available memory. <br>
+> Alternatively, you can use the option `--slim` for importing data, which reduces memory usage.
+This will allow to run the import process on your laptop without running out of memory.
+However, it will also create additional tables in the database to store the data, which will increase the size of the database. <br>

 ```diff
 ! 🤔 What method did we learn to get the spatial data about a specific region ?